innolitics/rdm/rdm/init/release/software_plan.md

 - `hardware` - sequence of any hardware requirements
 - `software` - sequence of any software requirements
 - `anomaly_list` - URL to published anomaly sequence
-- `purpose` - a brief explanation of how the SOUP is used in Project.
+- `purpose` - a brief explanation of how the SOUP is used in PROJECT.

 The `manufacturer` field may be `null` if the software is an open source project with no managing organization.